tjingboem/CS7_Manual/doc/docs/sco-note-durations.md

 ### Legato or Tied Notes

 Basically, negative duration (usually `-1`) was introduced into Csound as feature for tied notes.
-If one instance is called with a negative duration, the next call will continue this instance.
+If one instance is called with a negative duration, the next call will continue this instance rather than invoking a new instance.

 ```
 instr 1